An introduction to rigid-body physics

 • They exhibit contact response: powerful forces prevent them from intersecting other bodies.

-However, these last 3 features are optional and can easily be disabled.
+However, these last 3 features are optional in Minie and can easily be disabled.

 HelloRigidBody